codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 >**Note:** This chat application is by no means fully-featured or production ready.
 It's merely an illustration on quickly building a fully connected application using [Parse](https://www.parse.com)

-## 1. Parse Registration
+## 1. Setup Parse server

 Parse is shutting down in a year on **January 28, 2017**.
 New accounts are no longer being accepted, and existing apps are being requested to migrate to their own backend by **April 28, 2016**.

-If you wish to use the existing Parse SDK, you can do so but need to setup your open source version.
-See [this guide](https://devcenter.heroku.com/articles/deploying-a-parse-server-to-heroku) for doing so.
+If you wish to still use Parse as your backend, you will need to setup your open source version.
+See  [[this guide|Configuring-a-Parse-Server]] for the steps needed.

-## 2. Setup Parse
+## 2. Setup Parse client

 Let's setup Parse into a brand new Android app following the steps below.